Functional medicine offers a solution to one of the biggest problems in modern healthcare:

 Chronic Condition

-- Onset can be subtle and gradual, with symptoms slowly increasing in number and/or intensity
+- Onset can be subtle or gradual, with symptoms slowly increasing in number and/or intensity

 - Recovery may be extended and/or non-linear.
 Relapse possible, and symptoms may evolve.
 Patients may never fully recover